COMPETITIVE GRANTS OVERVIEW

 TARGETED FOCUS AREAS

-Grants proposals are reviewed and awarded based on four focus areas:
+Grants proposals are reviewed and awarded based on five focus areas:

 The competitive grants process has two stages: the Letter of Intent and the Full Application.

 During the specified time-frame, registered 501(c)(3) nonprofits may submit a Letter of Intent (LOI) to outline a funding need.
 (See the Competitive Grant Timeline below).
 We will review the LOIs and invite some nonprofits to proceed to a Full Application.

 More than 50 reviewers assess the Full Applications.
 The reviewers include Foundation staff and members of our regional councils, Grants Committee and Board of Trustees.